RMTabish/ViewEdit/README.md

 # <a name="_efr7fk7izzwd"></a>**Documentation Viewer & Editor**
 This project is a web application that allows users to load JSON documentation, navigate between pages, edit content, and export the updated documentation.
-It is built with **React** and **Material-UI**, ensuring a responsive and intuitive user interface.
+It is built with **React** and **Material-UI**, ensuring a responsive and intuitive user interface. brainStorming.png is some inital planning for the project.

 -----
 ## <a name="_q8zyzshsimmg"></a>**Features**